caprover/caprover/README.md

 Captain has to be installed on a machine with a public IP address.
 If you need help with Public IP, see <a href="#server--public-ip-address">Server & Public IP address</a>.
 This will cost you as low as $5 a month.
 If you use the DigitalOcean referral code, you'll get $10 credit - two months worth of free server: https://m.do.co/c/6410aa23d3f3

-Note that you can install Captain on your laptop which behind NAT (your router) for testing, but it requires some special setup, like port forwarding.
+Note that you can install Captain on your laptop which is behind NAT (your router) for testing purposes, but it requires some special setup, like port forwarding.

 #### C) Install Docker on Server (at least, version 17.06.x)